 More Dating Vocabulary

-- He mustered up the courage to ask her out.
+- He mustered up (worked hard to find) the courage to ask her out.

 - He asked her out, but she shot him down.